lrkissling/giant-bomb-qol/README.md

-A simple WebExtension that provides some Quality-of-Life improvements of giantbomb.com.
+A simple WebExtension that provides some Quality-of-Life improvements to giantbomb.com.

 This extension does the following: